Did Trump Just Kill The Trump Trade?

 "If his comments referred to the broad dollar, then this could be a 'game-changer,'" one analyst told Bloomberg.

 And see that's the thing.
 I almost guarantee you Trump didn't mean to say anything that could be construed as a "game changer."
 He was, as I put it on Tuesday morning, just shooting from the hip.
-But in doing so, he unwittingly lended credence to the notion that the Trump trade (i.e. the reflation trade) is dead.
+But in doing so, he unwittingly lent credence to the notion that the Trump trade (i.e. the reflation trade) is dead.

 If you're in stocks, you should take a good hard look at this.
 That is, you should consider what this means for the S&P (NYSEARCA:SPY) in the context of the dollar's correlation with equities since the election.
 Here's Goldman (from a note out Monday):